 By 1900, with the coal gone, the community ceased to exist.
 Today, little remains of this once bustling community.
 However, the creek along which the community was built still retains its name, as does the beautiful set of waterfalls that are located along the creek.

-The area along the creek has a wooden fence along the creek banks as the drop off to the waterway below is quite steep and long.
+The area along the creek has a metal fence along the creek banks as the drop off to the waterway below is quite steep and long.
 This provides a nice viewing area for the top waterfall, though it can be hard to see much of the lower falls.
 Unfortunately, the steep walls make it nearly impossible to get a good view of the lower half of Fall Brook Falls.
-It may be possible to walk downstream and find access to the creek, but I didn’t have a chance to attempt this during my visit.

 How to Get to Fall Brook Falls